alphagov/frontend/docs/building_blocks_for_flexible_content.md

         content: Rorem ipsum dolor sit
 ```

-Note that you don't need to provide separate `_2x` resolutions in Whitehall, as it will do this automatically.
+Whitehall will automatically create separate `_2x` images for high density screens.

-Also note that you must wrap the `[Image: desktop.png]` syntax in quotes (`"[Image: desktop.png]"`) to ensure that YAML treats it as a string and not an array.
+Note that the `[Image: desktop.png]` syntax must be wrapped in quotes (`"[Image: desktop.png]"`) to ensure that YAML treats it as a string and not an array.

 ### Layout blocks